At Arthritis Research UK and Arthritis Care your privacy and preferences matter. We promise:

 - When you give it to us DIRECTLY

-You may give us your information in order to sign up for one of our events, receive support from our Helpline or one of our other services, volunteer with us, become a member or join our Campaigns network, enter our raffle or lottery, order an information booklet, tell us your story, make a donation, purchase our products or communicate with us.
-Sometimes when you support us, your information is collected by an organisation working for us (e.g. a professional fundraising agency), but we are responsible for your data at all times.
+You may give us your details when you sign up for one of our events, receive support from our Helplines or another service, volunteer with us, become a member or join one of our networks, enter our raffle or lottery, order an information booklet, tell us your story, make a donation, purchase our products or communicate with us.
+Sometimes your information is collected by an organisation working for us (e.g. a professional fundraising agency), but we are responsible for your data at all times.

 - When you give it to us INDIRECTLY

-- When you give permission to OTHER ORGANISATIONS to share or it is available publicly
+- When you give permission to OTHER ORGANISATIONS to share your details

 The information we get from other organisations may depend on your privacy settings or the responses you give, so you should regularly check them.
 This information comes from the following sources:

-Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp, Instagram or Twitter, you might give us permission to access information from those accounts or services.
+- Social Media: Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp, LinkedIn, Instagram or Twitter, you might give us permission to access information from those accounts or services.

 What personal data we collect and how we use it